drone/docs/content/plugins/github_release.md

 * `api_key` - GitHub oauth token with public_repo or repo permission
 * `files` - Files to upload to GitHub Release, globs are allowed
+* `checksum` - Checksum takes hash methods to include in your GitHub release for the files specified.
+Supported hash methods include md5, sha1, sha256, sha512, adler32, and crc32.
 * `base_url` - GitHub base URL, only required for GHE
 * `upload_url` - GitHub upload URL, only required for GHE